Pierceson Coody betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.336 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of 0.222 Strokes Gained: Around-the-Green in his past five tournaments.
+- Coody has an average of 0.222 Strokes Gained: Around-the-Green in his past five tournaments.

 - He has an average of -0.420 Strokes Gained: Putting in his past five tournaments.